Bayan2019/project02/README.md

 # Creating profile page for my brand

-this is profile web-page that outlines my qualities.
+This is profile web-page that outlines my qualities.

+On the other hand I want to make two way of communications.
+I want to keep track of people visiting my page and hopefully our communcations.

 ## 🤝 Contributing